P.h.D.

 2012

 Dr. Ariane Ngabeu is an Assistant Professor of French and Francophone Studies in the Department of World Languages and Cultures at Howard University.
-A graduate of the University of Yaoundé I and Boston University—where she was a five-year recipient of the prestigious Presidential Fellowship—Dr. Ngabeu brings a wealth of academic and intercultural experience to her teaching and research.
-From 2012 to 2023, she served as the inaugural resident director of the Middlebury College School Abroad in Cameroon, where she led immersive study programs for undergraduate and graduate students from across the United States, focusing on French and Medumba language learning and cultural exchange.
+She holds degrees from the University of Yaoundé I and Boston University, where she was a five-year recipient of the prestigious Presidential Fellowship.
+Dr. Ngabeu brings extensive academic, intercultural, and administrative experience to her teaching and research.

 Boston University